Marzensi/weatherApp/README.md

 # weatherApp

-Application enables to find weather information for next 5 days and for 24 hours for a given city.
+This application enables to find weather information for next 5 days and for 24 hours for a given city.

 ### `npm start`